-If you have a character home in Winnipeg and you’re considering updates to your property, the first decision you must make is whether you’re interested in restoration or a renovation.
+If you have a character home in Winnipeg and you’re considering updates to your property, the first decision you must make is whether you’re interested in restoration or renovation.
 What’s the difference, and why does it matter?
 Find out more below!

 What is a character home restoration?